kimlau08/projectiles/README.md

 ![wireframe](./wireframe/Mountain_Scene.png)
 ![wireframe](./wireframe/Game_Stop-Mountain_Scene.png)

+# Note: This game require a web server to run.
+Simple openning the index.html file does not pull in all resources.
 # Game instructinos
 # Goal of the game
 #	Launch a projectile to hit target object.
 The target object may be behind an obstable.